sul-dlss/DeveloperPlaybook/best-practices/folio_downtime.md

 ### Before the rollover
 * Quiet the relevant processes which monitor queues for jobs that update FOLIO.
 Quieting queues means that they finish any in-flight jobs and don't pick up any more jobs.
-Use the Sidekiq UI to quiet the queue by using the "Pause" button.
+Use the Sidekiq UI "Quiet" button to quiet the queue.
   * releaseWF_update-marc_dsa queue: https://robot-console-prod.stanford.edu/busy
   * ETD process monitoring the submit_marc queue. https://etd.stanford.edu/queues/busy